 The Black Russian is one of the easiest coffee-based cocktails you can make with Patron and is composed of Vodka, Patron XO and Ice.
 It's that simple.

 This dark, bold beverage is often served with a maraschino cherry and is commonly served as an after-dinner drink in a small tumbler glass.
-If you prefer a longer drink that is less harsh on the palette, you can also top with chilled cola.
+If you prefer a longer drink that is less harsh on the palate, you can also top with chilled cola.

 - 3/4 oz Coffee liqueur